April and May are great months to visit Cozumel, whether it’s just at the end of your school vacation or after the spring break season is over.

 Mexico celebrates an annual “Children’s Day” each year on April 30th, meant to emphasize – via special parties and gifts – the importance of children in our lives, and the hope of future generations.

-And of course, Mothers’ Day is celebrated in Mexico on the second Sunday in May – the same day as it’s observed in the U.S., and in pretty much the same ways, from what I’ve seen.
+And of course, Mothers’ Day is celebrated in Mexico annually on May 10th, and in pretty much the same ways, from what I’ve seen.
 Families arrange nice lunches or evening meals, share gifts, and pour love onto the mothers and grandmothers (abuelas) all over town.

-It reminds me of “Flag Day” in the United States – definitely an important historical date, but not one that garners that much attention.
+It reminds me of “Flag Day” in the United States – definitely an important historical date, but not one that garners that much attention among the citizens of Mexico.

 You’ll have a super fun off-road experience, some spectacular scenery, swimming, and lunch, and get the chance to make a difference by collecting some trash from the windy shoreline, along the way.